Rethinking Soft Interference Cancellation (IC) for MIMO: A Hard-Decision IC Inspired Recursive Scheme: Conclusion

 \section{Conclusion}

-In this paper, we first give a reordered description of the LMMSE-ISIC detection process for MIMO, which is based on the equivalent channel matrix.
-Then we utilize the above reordered description to compare the detection process for LMMSE-ISIC with that for HD-OSIC, to draw the conclusion that the former is the extension of the latter.
-Finally, we extend the recursive scheme with speed advantage and memory saving for HD-OSIC to propose that for LMMSE-ISIC.
-The proposed recursive low-complexity LMMSE-ISIC scheme are based on the Hermitian inverse matrix and the uniform symbol estimate vector, which are applied to compute the LMMSE-ISIC estimate and the MMSE filtering bias, and are updated efficiently.
-Assume the MIMO system with $N$ transmitters and $M$ ($\ge N$) receivers.
-With respect to the existing low-complexity LMMSE-ISIC scheme, the proposed one requires $\frac{N}{4N+4M} \le \frac{1}{8}$ computations and $\frac{N}{3N+2M} \le \frac{1}{5}$ memory units in each iteration, and requires $\frac{{1 + K/(1 + M/N) }}{{1 + 4K}} \le \frac{{1 + K/2}}{{1 + 4K}}$ computations when the total complexities for initialization and $K$ iterations are compared.
-In numerical experiments, both the existing and proposed low-complexity LMMSE-ISIC schemes always achieve the same BER performance.
+In this paper, we have presented a novel reordered description of the LMMSE-ISIC detection process for MIMO based on the equivalent channel matrix.
+We have obtained a critical observation that the detection process for LMMSE-ISIC is the extension of that for HD-OSIC by comparing the both according to the above reordered description.
+Then, we have proposed a recursive scheme for LMMSE-ISIC via extending that for HD-OSIC.
+Our proposed recursive low-complexity LMMSE-ISIC scheme is based on the Hermitian inverse matrix and the uniform symbol estimate vector, which are updated very efficiently, and applied to compute the LMMSE-ISIC estimate and the MMSE filtering bias.
+Both theoretical analyses and simulation results have demonstrated the advantages of our proposed low-complexity scheme.
+Specifically, according to theoretical analyses, compared to the existing counterpart, our proposed scheme only requires at most $\frac{1}{8}$ computations and $\frac{1}{5}$ memory units in each iteration, while requiring at most $\frac{1 + \frac{K}{2}}{1 + 4K}$ computations when taking initialization and $K$ iterations into account.
+On the other hand, it has been verified by simulations that the existing and our proposed low-complexity LMMSE-ISIC schemes can exhibit identical BER performance, however, the complexity of the latter is significantly much lower than that of the former.
+Interestingly, only $K = 3$ ISIC iterations are needed to yield sufficiently fine BER performance, which is close to the best among different $K$'s, and hence the balance between performance and complexity can be achieved.